“Dieting for weight loss alone, destroys our relationship with food.”

 Why Diet is a Difficult Topic

-Discussions in Positive Health Psychology involve accounting for the bio-psycho-social and spiritual nature of problems we face.
-Diet is the most challenging category to discuss, especially when diet becomes disorder.
+Discussions in Health Psychology involve accounting for the bio-psycho-social and spiritual nature of problems we face.
+The practice of dieting is the most challenging category to discuss, especially when diet becomes disorder.

 Our relationship with food is deeply tied into biological drives, our social circle, cultural definitions of what – how – and when to eat, the media, etc. Furthermore, there is no doubt that the power of advertising contributes to problems with food.
 In fact, research indicates that advertising and eating disorders go hand-in-hand (Perloff, 2014; Tiggemann & Slatter, 2013).

 How To Know when Diet Becomes Disorder